dogonthehorizon/gah/README.md

 This may take a while if you don't usually work with Haskell projects, feel free to grab a beverage of your choice and come back in 5-10 minutes.

+A future release will provide binaries for Mac and Linux, as well as Windows if it isn't too onerous to do.

 ## Configuration

 `gah` requires [personal access token][token] to function.
 It needs one for a